identity-com/credential-commons/README.md

 ```

 #### Granting the Credential Usage(for single user) from the owner
-Since the Verifiable Credential is an immutable structure that is anchored on a immutable database(blockchain),
+Since the Verifiable Credential is an immutable structure that is anchored on an immutable database(blockchain),
-someone can ask.
-"What if someone else gets a copy of the VC and tries to use that as if is the owner of it latter?"
+someone can ask "What if someone else gets a copy of the VC and tries to use it later as if they are the owner?"

 To prevent that to happen is important that the owner always grant the usage of the credential *for a single time only*.
 And the entity that is receiving the VC has always to verify if the credential is granted for that specific request.

 The library provide ways to do both.